pulp-platform/pulpissimo/README.md

 details on how to plug in some models of real SPI, I2C, I2S peripherals.

 ### Downloading and running tests
-Finally, you can download and run the tests; for that you can checkout the following repositories:
+Finally, you can download and run the basic tests; for that you can checkout the following repositories:

 Runtime tests: https://github.com/pulp-platform/pulp-rt-examples